Below I look at how the mining and extraction of rare earth metals creates environmental, social and geopolitical risks.

 Socially: mining can have a profound impact local communities.
 Mining and the refining process can destroy landscapes and even uproot communities thanks to the setting up of the mine and the waste products created by refineries.
 Once land is identified as holding valuable metals or minerals it becomes much more valuable and without protections there is a risk that miners will steal or contaminate the land and drive indigenous people away.

 Governance: the promise of mineral riches can distort local politics and create the temptation for illegal or unregulated mining.
 Illegal mining is unregulated so the chances it will cause pollution and environmental destruction are much higher.

-For example the remote Kachin province in Myanmar has been the scene of a long running battle between the Government and local groups.
+For example the remote Kachin province in Myanmar has been the scene of a long running battle between the Government and local groups opposed to central rule.

 Can China’s Rare Earth Dominance be challenged?